oscarpolanco/gatsby-course/modules_text/README.md

 ### Paginating data in Gatsby

-At this moment we have the `slicemaster` page with the `sanity` data on it so we can begin to work on the `pagination` on the page that will allow us to show a number of `slicemaster` items that we define.
+At this moment we have the `slicemasters` page with the `sanity` data on it so we can begin to work on the `pagination` on the page that will allow us to show a number of `slicemasters` items that we define.

-- First; go to your `.env` file and add the following environment variable that will allow us to define the number of items per page; in this case four
+- First; go to your `.env` file and add the following environment variable that will allow us to define the number of items per page; in this case two
-  `GATSBY_PAGE_SIZE=4`
+  `GATSBY_PAGE_SIZE=2`
   In order to `gatsby` recognize the environment variable you need to use the `GATSBY` prefix(Before we did one without this prefix but to use it we need to use an external package like `dotenv`).
 Remember that if you do this way it will be exposed in your frontend
 - Go to the `gatsby-node` file and create a `async` function call `turnSlicemasterIntoPages` that recive an object with the `graphQL` and `action` objects
   ```js